Skip to content

 List tools

-client.toolSets.tools.list(stringtoolSetID, ToolListParams { cursor, includeInfo, limit, 2 more } query?, RequestOptionsoptions?): CursorPagination<Tool { metadata, spec, info } >
+client.toolSets.tools.list(stringtoolSetID, ToolListParams { workspaceId, bundleKey, cursor, 8 more } params, RequestOptionsoptions?): CursorPagination<Tool { metadata, spec, info } >

 Create a new tool

-client.toolSets.tools.create(stringtoolSetID, ToolCreateParams { metadata, spec } body, RequestOptionsoptions?): Tool { metadata, spec, info }
+client.toolSets.tools.create(stringtoolSetID, ToolCreateParams { workspaceId, metadata, spec } params, RequestOptionsoptions?): Tool { metadata, spec, info }

 Get a tool by ID

-client.toolSets.tools.retrieve(stringid, ToolRetrieveParams { toolSetId } params, RequestOptionsoptions?): Tool { metadata, spec, info }
+client.toolSets.tools.retrieve(stringid, ToolRetrieveParams { workspaceId, toolSetId } params, RequestOptionsoptions?): Tool { metadata, spec, info }

 Update a tool

-client.toolSets.tools.update(stringid, ToolUpdateParams { toolSetId, metadata, spec, updateMask } params, RequestOptionsoptions?): Tool { metadata, spec, info }
+client.toolSets.tools.update(stringid, ToolUpdateParams { workspaceId, toolSetId, metadata, 2 more } params, RequestOptionsoptions?): Tool { metadata, spec, info }

 Delete a tool

-client.toolSets.tools.delete(stringid, ToolDeleteParams { toolSetId } params, RequestOptionsoptions?): void
+client.toolSets.tools.delete(stringid, ToolDeleteParams { workspaceId, toolSetId } params, RequestOptionsoptions?): void

 ModelsExpand Collapse